Mission

 How does Family of Friends work?

 Family of Friends focuses on creating a community of adult support around kids to help them thrive.
-Through individual and family-style mentoring, volunteers partner with parent/guardians to spend time once a week with a young person, doing fun activities of their choice, and building the foundations for leadership.
-Through these weekly activities, mentors help open up pathways for kids to see themselves as powerful, and practice making healthy choices.
-Even more, kids build a trusted relationship with another adult outside school and home, who is on their team.
+Through individual and family-style mentoring, volunteers spend time once a week with a young person, doing fun activities of their choice, and building the foundations for leadership.
+Through weekly and monthly activities, mentors help open up pathways for kids to see themselves as powerful, and practice making healthy choices.
+Even more, kids build a trusted relationship with another adult outside of school and home.

 But kids aren’t the only ones who benefit.
-Parents get an advocate for their child in the community, and volunteers get to share their time and experience and help a young person grow.
-Everyone gains a deeper understanding of the world around them.
+Parents get an advocate for their child in the community, and volunteers get to share their time and experience and help a young person grow, creating a ripple of change in our community.

 After a minimum of one year, matches may continue with the same child or mentor, or be re-matched with someone new.
 Children may continue with their mentors until they graduate from high school.
-Most matches stay formally involved in the program for an average of 2-3 years.
-More than half of these graduate to “Alumni” status.
-This is when a match reaches a natural state of connection, and want to stay affiliated but no longer need formal support from the program.
+Most matches stay formally involved in the program for an average of 2-3 years and have the option of staying engaged as an alumni match.

 Professional staff provide high-quality training, screening and coaching every step of the way, so that each match is as successful as possible.

-Serving roughly 85 mentor-mentee matches per year, Family of Friends is funded primarily through private and public foundation grants and individual donations.
+Serving youth in East Multnomah county, Family of Friends is funded primarily through private and public foundation grants and individual donations.

 Who are our kids?

 We believe that every child, no matter their background, can benefit from additional adult support.
-However, we prioritize children from low-income backgrounds whose environments can make it harder to get additional attention and support.
+However, we prioritize children that are disproportionately faced with societally challenges, that could subsequently benefit from additional attention and support.

-Children are typically referred through our local school and county partnerships.
-We currently enroll elementary school children (grades k-5, ages 6-12) living in East County and surrounding regions.
+Children are typically referred through our local schools and county partnerships.
+We currently enroll elementary school children (grades k-5, ages 6-12) living in East Multnomah County, and may stay in our program through high-school.

 Who are our mentors?